 I've seen this pattern before when Six Sigma was the hot new thing in the late 1990's and early 2000's.
 As people and companies implement some of these trends, it is very likely that Agile will become much more integrated into the way companies do business and it will become recognized as an essential tool for doing projects and business more effectively (just as Six Sigma was) and some people may interpret that to mean that "Agile is dying".
 Rather than "dying", I see it as just a natural phase of maturity that Agile is going through just as other hot new management trends like Six Sigma have gone through in the past."

-"It’s alive and kicking, but expansion in the corporate world is coming at a price:, and some clever people found out that stripping agile from a new ingredients actually turns tool."
+"It’s alive and kicking, but expansion in the corporate world is coming at a price: Imposters claim to be experienced, and some clever people found out that stripping agile from a new ingredients actually turns agile into micromanagement tool."

 According to Alex Osborn, Agile is not even close to dying, it's just the beginning.
 Scrum is only 15 years old, so it's a teenager.

 "People need to understand that this alternative to Taylorism is right for today's world, nothing is certain, nothing is static.
 The world needs agile, without it there will be a continual cycle of bad projects, where none of them take account of changing requirements, no empirical process, chasing the wrong metrics and customer and users will be depressed, unhappy and buy something from someone else.
 Project Success DO NOT EQUAL happy customers - period."